Helping others helps yourself

 Good people, good future

 Benji’s next goal is to transform her management style from a consulting approach to a style more like coaching.
 Thanks to her many interpersonal experiences and lessons learned, she does not believe that she must remain in the digital and tech field to remain a good leader: “I believe that tech is a great enabler of the future, but not a bigger enabler than good leaders and good people.
-The value lies in what tech does for us, and what we do with tech, not tech in its self.”
+The value lies in what tech does for us, and what we do with tech, not tech in itself.”